-The Eagle Court is a series of short stories (and a forthcoming novel) set in a corner of the Marchverse, beginning four and a half years before Tes arrives at the College.
+The Eagle Court is a series of short stories (and a forthcoming novel) set in a distant corner of the Marchverse.

 Einas ein Iteme, youngest son of the Iteme monarchy, only thought to announce to the world his true identity—that he isn’t a princess.
 When his declaration results in his father’s murder and a civil war fought between his necromancer mother and his elder brother Paide, the city-state of Ihrne edges further towards chaos.
 Peace between his surviving relatives, restitution paid to neighbouring Arsh and the support of the Convocation should go some way to restoring equilibrium.
 It doesn’t reckon on the politics of the court and the civilians of Ihrne when it comes to accepting an undead regent, an autistic heir and a foreign general.
 When the bones of civil war have been too-soon laid to rest and words go unheard, how does one survive the world for long enough to change it?